-Figure 1.1 shows ATN's annual revenues by funding source-a total of \$9.8 million in FY 2020-21.
-As indicated, instructional fees comprised 22% of total revenue, and revenues from local, state, and federal government sources comprised another 73%.
-All other revenue comprised the remaining 5%.
+Figure 2.1 shows ATN's annual revenues by funding source - a total of \$10.1 million in FY 2023-24.
+As indicated, instructional fees comprised 17% of total revenue, and revenues from state and local government sources comprised another 55%.
+The federal government funded 22% and all other revenue comprised the remaining 6%.
+These data are critical in identifying the annual costs of ATN for state and local taxpayers.